Student Loan refunds for Student Finance overpayment

 - Payslips.

-But don't worry if you can't track these down – many graduates say they've been successful simply by ringing up and asking, even without the paperwork.
 We've only heard positive things about the SLC workers on the other end of the phone.
 Lots of you have told us how friendly and helpful they were!

-It also doesn't matter how long ago you graduated.
+For all the options above, it doesn't matter how long ago you graduated.
 It could have been two years ago or 10 years ago, all claims are still valid.

 Is it worth getting a Student Loan refund?

-You may be thinking, "why get a Student Loan refund if you're going to have to pay it back at a later date?".
+You may be thinking, "Why get a Student Loan refund if you're going to have to pay it back at a later date?".
 In theory, that's a good point.
 In theory.

 You have to remember that there's a very high chance you'll never pay off all of your student debt before it's cancelled – in fact, you probably won't get close.
 For all the many failings of the Student Finance system in this country, the repayment system isn't too bad.